 - The text will now be formatted the same as the Heading 1 example

 - Now select the next line of text.
 You will need to ask yourself this question, is this heading the same type of heading as what you have selected as Heading 1 or is this more of a sub-heading of the first?

 - In this example, our main heading for our entire document is going to be: My recipe book.
 Our subheadings will be Entrée, Mains and Dessert.
-We will then have subheadings of those for the different types of main dishes we will be including
+I will then have subheadings of those for the different types of main dishes I will be including.

 - Highlight the second heading type and apply the Heading 2 style by clicking on the style

-- Now that we have applied some heading styles we can then continue creating our document by putting recipes into the various sections we have set up
+- Now that we have applied some heading styles we can then continue creating the document by putting recipes into the various sections we have set up:

-- Later if we decide that we want to change the font or colour used in any of our headings we only need to change the setting within the style and any text we have formatted with the style will automatically update
+- Later if we decide that we want to change the font or colour used in any of our headings we only need to change the formatting within the style, and any text we have formatted with the style will automatically update.

-I hope you have enjoyed learning some of the basics of using Styles within Microsoft Word.
+I hope you have enjoyed learning some of the basics of how to use Styles Microsoft Word.
 Don’t forget to take a look at the post on how to how to create a Table of Contents using styles.